What causes HELLP syndrome?

 Enable/Disable "how ask works"

-HELLP syndrome is a rare and serious complication of pregnancy characterised by high blood pressure that, if left untreated, may lead to seizures and stroke.
+HELLP syndrome is a rare and serious complication of pregnancy characterized by high blood pressure that, if left untreated, may lead to seizures and stroke.

 The symptoms of HELLP syndrome can easily be confused with other conditions, but may include: headaches; nausea and vomiting that become increasingly worse; abdominal pain under the ribs, around the liver; blurry vision, and; fatigue.